sebastien/ui.js/docs/design.md

   case the events will be accumulated and flushed.

 ## 3-States Approach

+# TODO: This have been invalidated, there's the scope now

 There are always three states/sources of data, each passed from parent to child: